A figured woven fabric with a pattern visible on both sides, typically used for table linen and upholstery.]

-I was scouting locations in the Liguria region of Italy that could be included in an upcoming home renovation television show being shot there.
-I’d heard from a recent visit to a chair factory that there was a damask factory in Lorsica.
+I was scouting locations in the Liguria region of Italy that could be included in a home renovation television show I was art directing.
+I’d heard from a recent visit to a chair factory there was a damask factory in Lorsica.
 This region of Italy is historically known for its damask production, so it sounded like a great find.
 (This is the kind of thing I get excited about.)

 For those of you that are scratching your heads wondering what damask is, here’s an example:

 Looks familiar, right?
 It’s now made by machines, but it was originally woven by hand on large looms.
 Apparently Di Martini Damaschi, in Lorsica, was still weaving damask on a loom from the early 1900’s.

 I programmed “Lorsica” into the map on my phone and off I went.
 If I had been looking at an actual map, I would have seen what I was getting into.
 Just look at these zigging and zagging roads, which, by the way, are on the side of a mountain.